jlsalmon/netxng/README.md

 netxng
 ======

-ROOT plugin for the new xrootd client
+ROOT plugin for the new xrootd client.
+Patch against ROOT v5.34.07